cmjordan42/a-hole/README.md

 # `a*hole`
-A cloud-hosted blackhole for ads with many interfaces.
+A cloud-hosted blackhole for ads with a smörgåsbord of secure interfaces.

 (tldr at the end)